rooteto/watso/readme.md

 Yes, supports GA, Universal Analytics, and Facebook Meta with UTM parameters.

 **Can it be translated?**
 Yes, translation-ready with included POT files.
+Currently supports English, French, and Turkish.

 **Does it affect performance?**
 No, lightweight & optimized for speed.